https://www.ku.com.au/

 Buckingham Reserve

 Looking for a lovely birthday party location in Melbourne?
-All the essentials are on offer at Buckingham Reserve, with a decent amount of shade, picnic tables, barbecues, a drinking fountain, public toilets and handy parking.
+All the essentials are on offer at Buckingham Reserve, with ample shade, picnic tables, barbecues, a drinking fountain, public toilets, and convenient parking.

-The jewel in the crown at Buckingham Reserve is the huge rocket ship structure with a giant spiral slide.
-Ropes, swings, spinners, slides, flying foxes, climbing frames – this park has all the latest and greatest equipment.
+The highlight at Buckingham Reserve is the large rocket-ship structure with a giant spiral slide.
+Ropes, swings, spinners, slides, flying foxes, and climbing frames – this kids' park in Melbourne has all the latest and greatest equipment!

-Water play is a big trend in playgrounds at the moment, and this park doesn’t disappoint, with moving parts that include water gates kids can open and close.
+Water play is a major trend in playgrounds right now, and this park doesn’t disappoint, with moving parts, including water gates that kids can open and close.

 Location: 2a Buckingham Cres, Sunshine West